Plymouth North High School

 Plymouth North High School, formerly known as Plymouth-Carver Regional High School, and known informally as Plymouth North or PNHS, is a public high school located in Plymouth, Massachusetts, United States.
 Its students are residents of the town of Plymouth.
 The school is one of two high schools in Plymouth, the other being Plymouth South High School.
 Plymouth North is located south of Plymouth Center, and is located adjacent to the Plymouth County Courthouse, the Plymouth County Registry of Deeds, and Beth Israel Deaconess Hospital.
+In 2012, the district opened a new school which cost around $83,000,000.
 The school colors are Blue, White & Silver and the school mascot is an Eagle.
 Plymouth North opened under the name Plymouth High School, but changed its name to Plymouth-Carver Regional High School when Carver joined the district in 1963.
 With the opening of Carver High School in 1987, it was renamed Plymouth North High School.
 It serves over 1300 students in grades 9-12 from the North, West, and Central neighborhoods of Plymouth.
 Plymouth North features a full range of academic courses as well as state-of-the-art vocational technical programs in Marketing, Allied Health, Engineering, and Facilities Management.
 Plymouth North High School is accredited by the New England Association of Schools and Colleges.
 In June 2021, Plymouth North High School was placed (along with the entire Plymouth Public Schools district) into a state program for schools or districts that disproportionately suspend nonwhite students or students with disabilities.